Skip to Content

 Denmark itinerary – Day 1: Copenhagen

-Start your Denmark itinerary by visiting some of Copenhagen’s most iconic sights and landmarks; we recommend spending at least 3 days in Copenhagen.
+Start your Denmark itinerary by visiting some of Copenhagen’s most iconic sights and landmarks; we recommend spending at least 3 days in the city, to see all of your Copenhagen bucket list attractions.
 This is one of the most romantic destinations in Europe, making it the perfect place for couples.

 Begin your Denmark itinerary by heading to the gloriously photogenic Nyhavn which is a port lined with colorful quaint houses and old sailing boats.